NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Siphon Torment.md

 Your progenitors suffered greatly at the hands of a curse, a fate you willingly take upon yourself rather than let fall upon others.
-Once per day, you can cast [[Spells/Claim Curse|Claim Curse]] as an innate divine spell.
+Once per day, you can cast [[Claim Curse|Claim Curse]] as an innate divine spell.
 When you do, the target creature gains temporary Hit Points equal to your level.

 [[Feat_Feature Effects/Effect_ Siphon Torment|Effect: Siphon Torment]]